Fort Lauderdale Boat Accident Attorney

 In 2013, Broward County ranked as one of the top ten counties with the most reportable accidents per 100 registered vessels.
 Many boaters have been the victim of reckless and negligent driving.
 For some, the injuries left them with permanent disabilities.

 If you were involved in an accident on the water and have injuries, contact us at Friedland and Associates.
-We want you to get the compensation you deserve.
+Our Fort Lauderdale personal injury law firm wants you to get the compensation you deserve.